dhfbk/DEAL/README.md

 |Hate            |      0.599    |    0.937   |      0.731. |

-The English model can be dowloaded [here]: https://drive.google.com/file/d/1CnEch1RVpydmPT-3GMttRh_0tNNNexku/view?usp=sharing
+The English model can be dowloaded [here](https://drive.google.com/file/d/1CnEch1RVpydmPT-3GMttRh_0tNNNexku/view?usp=sharing)

 For Italian, the model has been trained on the HaSpeeDe 2020 training set, for more details on the data and the task please check the task website (http://www.di.unito.it/~tutreeb/haspeede-evalita20/index.html).